CISecurity/ROLIE/README.md

 # ROLIE

-This is repository to stage ongoing work related to the Resource-oriented Lightweight Information Exchange (ROLIE) draft in the Managed Incident Lightweight Exchange (MILE) working group of the IETF.
+This is a repository to stage ongoing work related to the Resource-oriented Lightweight Information Exchange (ROLIE) draft in the Managed Incident Lightweight Exchange (MILE) working group of the IETF.

 ## Document Status